JoschaRombach/MemRIDR/README.md

 2. Download all files as .zip, place it anywhere on your computer and unzip
 3. Navigate to the file "app.R" and open it in Rstudio
-4. Press the "Run App" button (green arrow) in the top right corner of the script panel First time use only:
+4. Press the "Run App" button (green arrow) in the top right corner of the script panel
-5. The app will prompt you to allow for download of packages from CRAN, Bioconductor and Github:
+5. First time use only: the app will prompt you to allow for download of packages from CRAN, Bioconductor and Github:

 If you want to install packages seperately use "install.packages()" to download:
 'tidyverse','berryFunctions','seqinr','stringr','data.table','viridis','bio3d',